St. Louis Gateway Mall: Old Courthouse

-The courthouse was abandoned in 1930 by the county courts when the Civil Courts Building was built.
-Descendants of Chouteau and Lucas sued to regain ownership.
-In 1935, during the Great Depression, St. Louis voted a bond issue to raze nearly 40 blocks around the courthouse in the center of St. Louis for the new Gateway Arch National Park, which was then known as the Jefferson National Expansion Memorial.
+In 1935, during the Great Depression, St. Louis voters approved a $7.5 million bond issue to raze nearly 40 blocks around the courthouse in the center of St. Louis for the Jefferson National Expansion Memorial.
 President Franklin D. Roosevelt declared in an Executive Order the area would be a national monument.
-The courthouse formally became part of the new monument area in 1940.

-The roof was replaced in 1941.
-It was rehabilitated in 1955 and 1985.
-The courthouse remained the largest structure in the monument until the Gateway Arch was built in 1965.
+The courthouse formally became part of the monument area in 1940 and remained the largest structure in the monument until the Gateway Arch was completed in 1965.